aykhan019/Zust/README.md

 git clone https://github.com/Drongo-J/Zust
 ```

+## Set Connection String

+The connection string is read from the `appsettings.json` file, and it is already provided with a default value.
+There is no need to change the connection string unless you want to use a specific SQL Server instance or database name.
+If you wish to use the default settings, you can proceed to the next step.

 ## Set Up the Database

 Next, we'll set up the SQL database for Zust Social Media App using Entity Framework Code First.
 Follow these steps to create the database and apply the initial migrations: